MileHacker Logo

 Capital City

 Campobasso serves as the regional capital.
 It functions as an administrative hub for Molise.
 It is generally the largest and most bustling a village in the region, a good base for exploring the central and eastern parts of Molise.
-More accommodation choices, dining options, and services are here than in smaller villages.
+More accommodation options, dining options, and services are here than in smaller villages.
 Campobasso combines modern amenities with a well-preserved historic core, including the majestic Castello Monforte.
 It possesses a convenient starting point for wider regional exploration.

 Provinces